Fear of Wasting Time? What's Actually Wasted

 The compass calibrates through movement.
 Pick a door.
 Walk through it.
 Let the outcome hit you.
 Course-correct.

 Stop protecting your time from errors.
 Start spending it on momentum.
-Start wrong.
-Start messy.
-But start.

 Prince Gupta